Reimnop/Discord4Fabric/USAGE.md

 Change `channel_id` to your text channel ID (where you want users to interact with the bot).

+Note: This mod requires the `GUILD_MEMBERS` intent.
+Please make sure you have it enabled.

 ## Commands
 All commands require permission level 4 (OP).